aletheia7/sd/README.md

 cd <sd location>
 go test -v
 ```
-systemd merged library libsystemd-journal into libsystemd.
-If you have
+Older systemd versions used libsystemd-journal.
+Change the following line if
-libsystemd-journal installed, change the following line:
+you have libsystemd-journal:
 ``
 // #cgo pkg-config: --cflags --libs libsystemd
 ``